shreyanshk/boottorrent/docs/internals.rst

 **Rationale**

 * It allows fast discovery of other seeds/peers in the network.
-(Compared to LPD & DHT)
+(Compared to LPD)
 * It doesn't need a database or configuration file.
 * Integrated web interface to display statistics for the torrents being served.